Quick Answer

 Advanced: Faraday Room Concepts

 However, it’s expensive ($5,000+), requires meticulous installation to avoid gaps, and should involve a qualified electrician and EMC specialist.
 For most households, the combination of surge protectors, analog backups, and a DIY Faraday cage for critical electronics is the practical sweet spot.
-For regional considerations, see our Pacific Northwest disaster preparedness guide.

-Faraday Cage Myths and Misconceptions
+Faraday Cage Myths That Won’t Die

 Myth: A Microwave Oven Works as a Faraday Cage